domenicquirl/domenicquirl.github.io/content/blog/serde-handler/index.md

 Not only is this repetitive and error prone, it forces the user of the library to think at a lower level conceptually than they would want to: instead of thinking about their service and its API, they have to think about the transport mechanism and message frames.

 Hence, I set out to provide a nice interface that would allow a consumer of the library to define their API on a logical level.
-Little did I know that what started with this simple, straightforward ambition would become a longer journey through `serde` and its lifetimes, `axum` routers, type erasure and being slapped in the face by compiler errors![^compiler-errors]<span id="fn-compiler-errors"></span>
+Little did I know that what started with this simple, straightforward ambition would become a longer journey through `serde` and its lifetimes, `axum` routers, type erasure and being slapped in the face by compiler errors![^compiler-errors]
 In this post, I'll take a step back at the end of this implementation zig-zag and retrace my steps, trying to show where and why things can become complicated, what the compiler may be trying to tell you, and how you _can_ have your cake and eat it to.

 ## About This Post